ar1st0crat/NWaves/README.md

 # NWaves

 This will be a .NET library for 1d signal processing focused specifically on audio processing.
 I'm only starting working on it.
-It's not tested, not refactored, sometimes not working ))))).
+It's not! tested, not! refactored, sometimes simply not! working ))))).

 ## Main features